jeremybatesDC/vueGridBaseballCard/README.md

 could give more control over table type (like # of columns, # of years)

 if used methods watchers computeed maybe instaed of input event for encode, that might be cleaner and easier to trigger on load... hmmm, can i feed an initital value?

-force self to use aria attrs for tabs, incluing tab styling.
-Use [aria selected

 only show side-specific top level options when a given side is active